-I personally think Red Bull and 5 Hour Energy drink are the best beverages of their kind.
-I always take some with me on a long trip.
+I personally think Red Bull and 5-Hour Energy drinks are the best beverages of their kind.
+I always take some with me on a long trips.
 I also bring plenty of water.

 Stay hydrated.
 Protein will dehydrate you.
-Caffeine will make you have to take many pee brakes.
-Sugar will give you a quick boost, but then drag you down physically and emotionally.
+Caffeine will make you have to take many pee breaks.
+Sugar will give you a quick boost but then drag you down physically and emotionally.
 Don’t eat anything risky, i.e., something that would send you scrambling for a toilet, e.g., cheese, milk products, fish, uncooked meat, etc.

-Of course there are those not enchanted by DANGER, the folks who will project their own fears upon you, and tell you that you’ll blow your fingers off or set the roof on fire.
-So you end up with a state where personal fireworks are illegal.
+Of course, there are those not enchanted by DANGER, the folks who will project their own fears upon you, and tell you that you’ll blow your fingers off or set the roof on fire.
+So you end up in a state where personal fireworks are illegal.
 Cowards.
-Ben Franklin said “Those Who Sacrifice Liberty For Security Deserve Neither.”
-Well, perhaps those who sacrifice fire crackers for 10 working fingers deserve neither… or maybe they just need to lighten up.
+Ben Franklin said, “Those Who Sacrifice Liberty For Security Deserve Neither.”
+Well, perhaps those who sacrifice firecrackers for 10 working fingers deserve neither… or maybe they just need to lighten up.